atduskgreg/opencv-processing-book/kinograph_3.md

 ### Parameters

-Each of these filter function takes different arguments.
+Each of these filter functions takes different arguments.
 These arguments set the parameters of the filter.
 They determine how much to apply it, where, in what direction, or any other relevant details for the particular filter.
-Let's look at the parameters for each of the filters we'll be using for Kinograph.
+Let's look at the parameters for each of the filters we'll be using in Kinograph.

 #### threshold(grayLevel)